permaweb/ao/sdk/README.md

 #### `createDataItemSigner`

-`writeInteraction` and `createContract` both require signing a data item with a wallet.
+`writeMessage` and `createProcess` both require signing a data item with a wallet.

-`createDataItemSigner` is a convenience api that, given a wallet, returns a function that can be passed to both `writeInteraction` and `createContract` in order to properly sign data items.
+`createDataItemSigner` is a convenience api that, given a wallet, returns a function that can be passed to both `writeMessage` and `createProcess` in order to properly sign data items.

 The SDK provides a browser compatible and node compatible version that you can